vishal-pandey/docker-cheatsheet/README.md

 - `docker stats ContainerID` - statstics of a running container

+- `docker inspect Container/Image` - return low-level information on the container or image

 - `docker attach ContainerID` - attach a running container

 - `docker pause ContainerID` - pause the processes in a running container